Full name Jack Alexander Brooks

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Jack Brooks, aka The Headband Warrior, was one of the leading lights in Yorkshire's Championship win in 2014.
-His 68 wickets were only outdone by Steve Magoffin, Sussex's Australian seamer, and his full-of-a-length attacking style endeared him to the Yorkshire public as he confirmed not only his talent but a crowd-pleasing nature that refuted suggestions that there were no characters left on the county circuit.
+Jack Brooks, aka The Headband Warrior, was one of the leading lights in Yorkshire's Championship wins of 2014 and 2015.
+His 68 wickets were only outdone by Steve Magoffin, Sussex's Australian seamer, in 2014 and he had the fourth highest tally the following year.
+His full-of-a-length attacking style endeared him to the Yorkshire public as he confirmed not only his talent but a crowd-pleasing nature that refuted suggestions that there were no characters left on the county circuit.

 A village cricketer until the age of 20, Brooks made his way through Minor County Oxfordshire and Surrey's second XI before he was signed by Northamptonshire after impressing at a net trial in 2008.
 From that point his do-or-die bowling style and distinctive white headband made him one of the characters of the county circuit.